kiranmak/draft-km-doc/draft-kmak-intarea-energygrid.md

 --- abstract

-This document describes the Operations and Control Network (OCN) scenario emerging from the modern or smart energy grid applications.
-These scenarios are derived to highlighting different behavior than the traditional networking leading to new requirements.
+This document describes communications specific scenarios emerging from the advances in the energy grid applications.
+These scenarios are derived to highlight that their behavior differs from the traditional best-effort networks and inter-networking paradigms, thereby leading to new requirements.
-Traditional energy grids been a one way power distribution system, manged centrally.
-However, new sources of power generation and provisioning for efficient use of energy, requires 2-way communication between different the consuming and consuming entities in the power grid networks.
+Traditional energy grids have been a one way power distribution system, managed centrally.
+However, new sources of power generation and provisioning for efficient use of energy, requires two-way communication and coordination between different power generating and consuming entities in the power grid networks.

 --- middle

 # Introduction

-The traditional power grids are a single-soruce centralized power distribution network.
-Power grid infrastructure involves a large power plant generator and that power to be distributed over large geographical areas using transmission lines to the utility customer.
+The traditional power grids are a single-source centralized power distribution network.
+Power grid infrastructure involves a large power plant generator and from there on that power to be distributed over large geographical areas using transmission lines to the utility customer.

 Essentially, the energy grid network is a large scale control system which is evolving with a goal of efficiently utilizing every unit of power generated.

-Although demand for energy continues to grow, it is difficult to setup and expand energy grids and transmission lines.
-However, several cases arise when power stations will need to operate at full capacity or re-distribute energy load across different customer side substations.
-Different types of surge in power consumption must be done dynamically with the help of automated controls and tools.
+The demand for energy will continue to grow; at the same time, it is difficult to expand resources in the energy grids and the transmission lines.
+There is always a possibility that when the demand for the energy goes very high, the power station will have to operate at full capacity or will re-distribute energy load from one customer-side substation to the other.
+Such power surges are not always predictable, therefore, the consumption must be done dynamically on-demand with the help of automated controls and tools.

-Secondly, infrastructure continues to evolve to connect new sources of energy into the grid.
-This also requires fine-grained control of switching power-sources based on pricing and on-demand parameters.
+Secondly, the energy grid infrastructure continues to evolve to connect new sources of energy into the grid.
+This also requires finer granularity of control to switch power-sources at the right time and without disruption based on pricing and on-demand parameters.
+Such type of actions should not have adverse effect on the stability of the networks.

-Electrical grids and substations present with difficult operating conditions for plant operators due to hazards related to high voltages and current exposure (???) when faults occur.
+Electrical grids and substations present difficult operating conditions for plant operators due to the hazards related to high voltages and current faults occur, requiring for safety of operations.

-This document provides role of communication systems to support automation and remote operation scenarios in the electric power grids to facilitate above mentioned challenges.
+With the above mentioned challenges, this document provides role of communication systems to support automation and remote operation scenarios in the electric power grids.

-This document provides a background of the power-grid architecture and discusses new scenarios requiring closer integration with the communication technologies.
+This document also provides a background of the power-grid architecture to add more context to the discussions on scenarios requiring closer integration with the communication technologies.

 # Conventions and Definitions

-Protective Relays
+Protective Relays:
  :  are used in the power grids to detect defects and abnormal conditions in lines or apparatus to initiate appropriate control circuit action.

-Intelligent Electronic Devices (IEDs)
+Intelligent Electronic Devices (IEDs):
  : are microprocessor-based devices in the power systems that transmit and receive data or control external device such as microprocessor-based voltage regulators, protection relays, circuit breaker controllers, etc. that can communicate with other devices in the network.

-Distributed Energy Resources (DERs)
+Distributed Energy Resources (DERs):
  : Distributed energy resources are small, modular, energy generation and storage technologies that provide electric capacity or energy closer to the customer site.
 Typically producing less than 10 megawatts